~ATLANTIS~ Featuring:) Kelly Deschler

 where every wave would cover thee

-and silence prayer and every plea
+and silence prayers and every plea

 certian distruction awaits this ship